garykac/clipboard/clipboard.md

   * To modify the clipboard, you need to add an event listener for 'copy'.
 This listener will fire when you call `execCommand('copy')` and also for any user initiated copies.
   * To copy part of the DOM, you need to modify the current selection.

+* The need for a notification event when the clipboard is mutated.
+   * Apps that synchronize the clipboard (like remote access apps) need this to know when to send the updated clipboard contents to the secondary system.

 * `execCommand` is old API originally designed for editing the DOM and it has a large number of [interoperability bugs](https://github.com/guardian/scribe/blob/master/BROWSERINCONSISTENCIES.md).